weizheng1910/Learning-Notes/SecurityFundamentals-Validation.md

 ## Security Fundamentals

 ### Input Validation
 Anything that is submitted by the user is potentially dangerous, hence there is a need to validate the user's input.
 Its format has to be explicitly defined so that there is no room for it to be malicious.
-An example of a malicious input will be an SQL injection attack, where an SQL query is inputted and gets piggybacked on top of the database query which follows the RESTful route.
+An example of a malicious input will be an SQL injection attack, where an SQL query is inputted and gets piggybacked on top of the database query following the RESTful route.

 #### Types of Validation
 Validation can be classified into 2 kinds, blacklist and whitelist